Krishardik/Krishardik/README.md

 <img align='right' src="https://github.com/Krishardik/Krishardik/blob/main/pompo-the-cinephile-typing-fast.gif" width="320" />

-- 🔭 I’m currently working as an **InfoSec Intern at Sigmoid Analytics**
+- 🔭 I’m currently working as an *Assoc - Information Security at Sigmoid Analytics**

 - 🌱 Keep Learning Cybersecurity

 - 👯 I’m looking to collaborate on **Python scripts and projects**

-- 🤝 I’m looking for help with **Enhancing my knowledge on coding skills required for Cybersecurity**
+- 🤝 I’m looking for help with **smart contracts and blockchain security**

 - 💬 Ask me about **topics and tools related to Cybersecurity & Ethical Hacking**